qwertie/learn-react/docs/tutorial-2.md

   },
 ~~~

 With these scripts, you would use either `npm run build` to build a minified production version, or `npm run build:dev` to build a development version with full symbols and comments.
 However, this is inconvenient, because when you change your code, you have to manually repeat the `npm run build:dev` command.
-In Approach B we could use `tsc: watch` in VS Code, but that won't work this time because we also need to run webpack.
+In Approach B we could use `tsc: watch` in VS Code, but that won't work this time because we *also* need to run webpack (and tsc doesn't know that).

 Can we set it up to rebuild automatically when our code changes?
 Yes, but we will need a webpack plugin to accomplish this.
 One of the plugins that can do the job is called  `awesome-typescript-loader`.
 Install it like this: